 Yoga for good health & calmness – The Practice

-Begins……….with simple techniques to develop focused awareness to the breath, observation of the layers of body, unite (yoga) the forces of the mind & breath then Yoga begins.
+Begins……….with simple techniques to develop the minds focused awareness: into the body and onto the breath.
+Observation of the layers of body, unite (yoga) the forces of the mind & breath then Yoga begins.
 Starting with the same techniques to calm ourselves, to set the foundation to practice from a place of neutrality, peace, awareness, and breathe consciousness.

-In this way the practice is aimed for anyone, diving beyond the physical we are reminded to not add tension to our practice instead find our place of equanimity – (to be in the practice and not desire it to somehow be different from it is ).
+In this way the practice is aimed for anyone.
+With a sustained practice we dive into the more subtle layers of being (koshas) and attune to energy systems (chakras) beyond the physical.
+We are reminded to not add tension to our practice instead find our place of equanimity – (to be in the practice and not desire it to somehow be different from it is ).